joepike/CV-1/README.md

 #### Makers Academy (November 2017 - February 2018)

-Interest in code developed as a byproduct of my use of software for a job and my inclination to not do repetitive tasks, which blossomed into trying to automate the majority of my everyday tasks.
-Once the ball was rolling my curious nature lead me then to refactoring (didn't know the term at the time) and improving the code.
+Interest in code developed as a byproduct of my use of software for a job and my inclination to avoid repetitive tasks, which set the ball rolling for me trying to automate some of these tasks.

 Im an independent learner since I begun the process of automating the use of cadcam software as a solo endeavour with no outside help or input.